Ben Chipman

 Ben Chipman is an American Democratic politician from Maine.
-He is a member of the Maine Senate representing District 27, comprising part of Portland, Maine.
+He was a member of the Maine Senate representing District 27, comprising part of Portland, Maine from 2016 to 2024.
 Chipman served in the Maine House of Representatives from December 2010 until December 2016 as an independent, and since December 2016 he has served as a member of the Maine Senate as a Democrat.

 Early life and education

 Chipman earned a degree in liberal arts from the University of Maine in 1997.
 His professional experience includes working as a community organizer and as a legislative aide, and as of 2018 he was working as an independent notary for real estate closings.

 Political career

 Chipman worked as an aide in the Office of the Clerk at the Maine State House beginning in 2002.
-From 2009-2010, he served on Portland's Charter Commission, which was tasked with rewriting the city's charter, and from 2002-2006 he was a legislative aide to John Eder.
+From 2009 to 2010, he served on Portland's Charter Commission, which was tasked with rewriting the city's charter, and from 2002 to 2006 he was a legislative aide to John Eder.
 Chipman was a founding member of the Portland Green Independent Committee.